MarkOdinSon/navigate_app/README.md

 My study app to learn backend and frontend RoR.
+Powered by Docker.
 -----
 Run the following algorithm to deploy this project on your local machine.
 Installation algorithm(steps):